Each and every week, I make at least one build vs. buy decision for the digital products I manage.

 1. Your developers have spent over 3 days working on CSS styling

 2. Every day, you think of 5 new ways that the bought solution could be improved.
-Yes I know, as a Product Owner, this is almost impossible not to do, but you get the point!
+Yes I know, as a Product Manager, this is almost impossible not to do, but you get the point!

 3. Every month when you pay your subscription bill, you regret it.